Maria Willard Jackson

 Maria Willard Jackson (1830–?) was the wife of former Governor of West Virginia Jacob B. Jackson and served as that state's First Lady, 1881-1885.
-She was born in 1830, at Pleasants County, West Virginia.
+She was born in 1830, in Pleasants County, West Virginia.
 In 1855, she married Jacob B. Jackson.
-At the end of Jackson's term as governor the capital was moved from Wheeling to Charleston for the last time, so she was the last first lady to serve at Wheeling.
+At the end of Jackson's term as governor, the capital was moved from Wheeling to Charleston for the last time, so she was the last first lady to serve at Wheeling.
 After leaving office, the Jacksons returned to Parkersburg, West Virginia.
-Her date of death is unknown.
+She died on February 27, 1910.